 The people will prosper.

 The purpose of the fund is to support local groups, such as marae committees and/or hapu, projects and initiatives that develop positive relationships between Tangata Whenua, Council and the people of South Taranaki.

 Funding a project or initiative depends on available funding and the extent to which the project meets the overall objectives and criteria of the fund.
 In particular, the Iwi Liaison Committee would give consideration to marae, urupa/wahi tapu, whanau/safer communities, performing arts and visual arts type projects.

-Sixteen applications were received requesting a total of $75,365.10 for the 2018 funding round.
+Seventeen applications were received requesting a total of $116,639.57 for the 2019 funding round.
 Successful applicants and grant amounts from each Iwi were as follows:

 Te Kahui o Rauru

 Te Wairoa-iti Marae - $2,900 to build directly outside the wharenui including decking and ramp access; Wai-O-Turi Marae Trustees - $2,600 to clear the area around the puna to allow for the flow of water to increase; Ngati Ruaiti Nukumaru Marae Committee - $5.500 to complete repairs and maintenance to the second building to bring this up to building warrant of fitness standard; Paepae in the Park - $1,500 for a music festival to celebrate the signing of the Treaty of Waitangi.